Ellen Stone Building

 The building was deeded to the Trustees of the Cary Memorial Library for $2,000 in 1891, by Ellen Stone, granddaughter of Eli Robbins, who built it, and it was named after her.
 After her death in 1944, she bequeathed $2,000 to the Town for a fund to aid needy and deserving girls in pursuit of education.
-The East Lexington branch library which had been established in 1883, occupied it until the building was closed for repairs in 2007.
+The East Lexington branch library which had been established in 1883, occupied it until the building was closed for repairs after a flood in 2007.

 In 1945 a demolition permit was issued for the building followed by several attempts to find a new site on which to locate it.
 Ultimately it was renovated as the East Branch of Cary Memorial Library in 1947.

 It was listed on the National Register of Historic Places in 1976.

 Current status

+A non-profit 501(c)(3) organization, The Lexington Lyceum Advocates, was incorporated on March 3, 2023, to promote the restoration of the building and to return it to use as a modern-day lyceum as recommended in the 2022 Stone Building Feasibility/Re-Use Committee report.

+On March 29, 2023, Lexington Town Meeting approved $400k to fund a design study to explore restoration of the building.